• Loading stock data...

 Lubbock Avalanche-Journal/Imagn Images

-It’s currently operating with a full-time staff, including an executive director, chief of staff, and a “whole group of media experts and policy experts and attorneys,” Campbell said.
+It’s currently operating with a full-time staff, including executive director David Polyansky, who is a GOP strategist and former chief of staff for Sen. Ted Cruz., chief of staff, and a “whole group of media experts and policy experts and attorneys,” Campbell said.
 (He declined to name some of the other individuals involved and did not name existing employees.)
 Campbell added that the group has “engaged” with a wide range of boosters, athletic directors, university presidents, and former athletes from across the country.

 The organization believes that athletes should be amateurs, rather than employees, and a governing body should have the legal authority to set rules about college sports without fear of being challenged by litigation or state laws.